cibernox/cibernox.github.io/source/_posts/2013-10-06-benchmarking-the-ruby-2-dot-1-and-rubinius-2-dot-0.markdown

 Even if ruby 2.1 has the lower total time, this benchmark suite was written 4 years ago.
 The computer world have changed since then.
 Parallel computing is now the present, and I think that both rubinius and jruby have a brilliant future when it comes to scale our applications to the multi-core world we live now.

+## Update

+After some controversy yesterday, I've repeated the benchmark with some minor changes to make the bechmark more realistic.
+As always, is impossible to a syntetic benchmark like this to be trustworthy when it comes to reproduce the real performance that you will get in your applications.

+I've updated the input size of many benchamarks that runned too fast (in less than a second) to make then more long living.
+Not in every test, because sometimes it was not straightforward.
+I also set the flag `JRUBY_OPTS=-X+C` which forces jruby to use the JIT compiler even if the script is very simple.

+<div id="table-ruby-all-benchmark-v2-placeholder"></div>

+First of all, notice that with the new input sizes some tests that did not fail in the first run failed in some implementations.

+With the new benchmark the landscape changed a bit, but no so much.
+And the alternative implementations shine even more.

+Rubinius still is the implementation that wins in more tests, but ruby 2.1 is not longer the second one.
+Now jruby has the honor.
+And also jruby wins an almost all the macro benchmarks, which are the most complex and generic ones.

+On the other handle, ruby 2.1 still has the lower total time but jruby is just behind, very close.
+The diference of time between jruby and rubinius has increased so the longer tests and the JIT compiler favor jruby more than rbx.

+I want to emphasize this because I feel that the more complex and long-living the applications are, the more advantage will the alternative implementations take from that situation.